EthanNetwork/EVE-NG-SPINE-LEAF/README.md

 ## EtherChannel

-All spine-to-leaf uplinks use static `channel-group mode on` (no LACP/PAgP negotiation).
+All spine-to-leaf uplinks use static `channel-group mode on` (no LACP/PAgP negotiation was not a design decision but a software limitation as IOSv images frequently fail to correctly time LACP negotiations).
 Each leaf bundles two physical links per spine into a single Port-channel (Po1 → spine00, Po2 → spine01), giving every leaf a dual-homed active/active uplink to both distribution switches.

 Trunk configuration on all Port-channels and uplink interfaces: